I will show you how to get your 1st $550 annual fee waived in my Ultimate Military Credit Cards course

 The easiest way to have the Chase active duty military annual fee waiver applied to your account is apply for any Chase card and select “Military” as your income source.

 Chase will compare the Social Security number on your application to the DoD database.
 If you’re a dependent spouse, they will check the DEERS database to confirm your eligibility for the MLA waiver.

-Note that unlike American Express, Chase does not waive the annual fee for military business card holders.
+Note that like American Express, Chase does not waive the annual fee for military business card holders.

 Chase Military Credit Cards Fine Print

 If you’re interested, here’s the fine print on all Chase cards now describing the Military Lending Act:

 MILITARY LENDING ACT NOTICE: Federal law provides important protections to members of the Armed Forces and their dependents relating to extensions of consumer credit.
 In general, the cost of consumer credit to a member of the Armed Forces and his or her dependent may not exceed an annual percentage rate of 36 percent.
 This rate must include, as applicable to the credit transaction or account: the costs associated with credit insurance premiums; fees for ancillary products sold in connection with the credit transaction; any application fee charged (other than certain application fees for specified credit transactions or accounts); and any participation fee charged (other than certain participation fees for a credit card account).
 To receive this information and a description of your payment obligation verbally, please call 1-800-235-9978.